-John was referred to Psychological and Educational Consultancy Services (PECS) by Dr Jane Brown (Consultant Paediatrician) for a Comprehensive Psychological Assessment and indication of whether the results are reflective of an individual with a Specific Learning Disorder and/or Attention-Deficit/Hyperactivity Disorder (ADHD).
+John was referred to Psychological and Educational Consultancy Services (PECS) by Dr Jane Brown (Consultant Paediatrician) for a Comprehensive Psychological Assessment and indication of whether the results are reflective of an individual with a Specific Learning Disorder.

 INFORMED CONSENT

 John's parent(s) were informed of the reason for the assessment, the assessment components, and that the results would be used to compile a report which would be provided to them and the referrer (if applicable).